savonet/book/streaming.md

 ```{.liquidsoap include="liq/bad/format-mp3-mono.liq" from=2}
 ```

-because we are trying to use a variable as value for the bitrate.
-This might change in the future though.
+because we are trying to use the variable `b` as value for the bitrate.
+This is sometimes annoying and might change in the future.

+#### Encoded sources

-As another example, suppose that we want to encode our whole music library as a long mp3.
+As another example of the influence of encoders, suppose that we want to encode our whole music library as a long mp3.
 We would proceed in this way:

 ```{.liquidsoap include="liq/encoded-concat.liq" from=1}